A PROMINENT AND INFLUENTIAL FIGURE in philanthropy and the arts, Darren Walker was elected president of the National Gallery of Art (NGA).

 Prior to joining the Ford Foundation, Walker was a vice president at the Rockefeller Foundation and COO of Abyssinian Development Corporation in Harlem.
 He currently co-chairs New York City’s Mayoral Advisory Commission on City Art, Monuments, and Markers and serves on several other boards, including Lincoln Center for the Performing Arts, Art Bridges, the High Line, and the Foundation for Art and Preservation in Embassies (FAPE).

-The National Gallery of Art is also among the museums that have benefitted from the Ford Foundation’s program support.
-Since joining the museum’s board, Walker launched an acquisition fund made possible by the Ford Foundation.
+The National Gallery of Art is among the museums that have benefitted from the Ford Foundation’s program support.
+Since joining NGA’s board, Walker launched an acquisition fund made possible by the Ford Foundation.
 The resource supported the “Afro-Atlantic Histories” exhibition (2022) and the acquisition in 2023 of the Ross J. Kelbaugh Collection, which includes 248 photographs of African Americans photographed by Black photographers from the 1840s to the early 20th century.

 The announcement said Walker has also helped the National Gallery “expand its philanthropic support, strengthen its commitment to sustainability, and broaden its reach in the 21st century.”
 CT